vacoj/slack-scrabbler/README.md

 ## Usage

-Ensure you've got the [slack scrabble emojis](https://slackmojis.com/) all added to slack with the format of :a-ce:, then run the command as shown here:
+Ensure you've got the [slack scrabble emojis](https://slackmojis.com/) all added to slack with the format of `:a-ce:`, then run the command as shown here:

 ### Input